rendall/wanhatuukkala/README.md

 #### Pushing live with a Pull Request (the recommended way)

+Rather than pushing right to production, you could have other people look at your changes first and either approve the changes or they could point out errors or ask you to do something different.
+It's a way to share responsibility and make sure no errors creep in.
+You do this by creating a [_Pull Request_](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) (often shortened to _PR_) which is a kind of temporary forum to discuss your proposed changes.
+From there you can also see how your changes would look on the production site.

 Make sure your latest changes are saved then follow these steps:

-1. Add your changes to a `git branch`.
+1. Add your changes to a _git branch_.
 There are two ways.
 Pick whichever is easiest for you:
    1. _either_: Type `git checkout -b new-branch` into the terminal.
       - `new-branch` can be anything descriptive instead of `new-branch`, like `update-price-list`.
 It should only be lower-case letters and - dashes.
       - Type `git commit -m "Describe your changes"`